How to Cure and Prevent Bulldog Wrinkle Infections

 There is an amazing selection of shampoos dedicated to Bulldog wrinkle care.
 The biggest concern when using one of these products is ensuring that the dog is completely dry afterwards.
 That means cleaning and drying inside the folds as well.
 If that step does not occur, the infection can become worse and spread.
 In addition, do not let shampoo or soap products “sit” on the skin for a long time, as this can also cause additional irritation.

 What do you believe is the best way to prevent bulldog wrinkle infections?

 Preventing Future Infections

-- Regular Bathing: If your canine decided to roll around in mud puddle at the local dog park, it may be time for a bath.
+- Regular Bathing: If your canine decided to roll around in the mud puddle at the local dog park, it might be time for a bath.
 Again, these bathes should be spaced out far apart and not done multiple times per week.
 Usually, once a month or less is recommended.

 - Remedy Dryness: If you notice that your Bulldog’s wrinkles are becoming dry, but not infected, you may need to add some moisture.
 Many dog owners swear by Vaseline, but again, dogs can lick this off.
 Small amounts of Vaseline will not hurt a Bulldog, but it is still best to use a product suggested by your veterinary office.

 Commonly Asked Questions and Fun Facts About Bulldogs

 Where can I find a Bulldog to adopt?